PavanRangani/docs/docs/prd/philanthropy/payment.md

 - When there is no records in Contributions tab, shows `No Payments Found`.
 - Table columns
   - Contribution Date: Date of the payment
+  - Organization
-  - Organization: Organization of the Contribution
+    - Organization of the Contribution
+    - It should be a link.
   - Contribution Amount: Amount of the Payment.
   - Payment Mode: Mode of the Payment.
   - Contribution Notes
     - Notes of the payment.
     - If Notes is not available then show `-`.
 - Primary sorting in Descending order of Scheduled Date and Secondary sorting in Ascending order of Organization.
+- Whole row won't be clickable.
+On click of the `Organization Name`, it takes to the Organization page.
+  - Shows hover effect on row with normal cursor.
+Only show the hand cursor on the `Organization name` column.
 - On hover shows vertmore action menu at right side on the row.
-  - Vertmore actions: `Edit`, `Delete`
+  - Vertmore actions: `View Contribution`, `Edit`, `Delete`
-- On click of any record shows details of that payments in view dialog. //TODO
+    - On Click on `View Contribution` action,  shows details of that contribution's payment in View dialog. //TODO